Interact with your contract

 const testAddress = '0x02d2a4804f83c34227314dba41d5c2f8a546a500d34e30bb5078fd36b5af2d77';

-// read abi of Test contract
+// read the ABI of the Test contract

 const { abi: testAbi } = await provider.getClassAt(testAddress);